List of active duty United States four-star officers: United States Public Health Service Commissioned Corps

+List of pending appointments

 Statutory limits

 The U.S. Code explicitly limits the total number of four-star officers that may be on active duty at any given time.
-The total number of active-duty general or flag officers is capped at 218 for the Army, 149 for the Navy, 170 for the Air Force, 62 for the Marine Corps, and 21 for the Space Force.
-For the Army, Marine Corps, Navy and Air Force, no more than about 23% of each service's active-duty general or flag officers may have more than two stars, and statute sets the total number of four-star officers allowed in each service.
+The total number of active-duty general or flag officers is capped at 219 for the Army, 150 for the Navy, 171 for the Air Force, 64 for the Marine Corps, and 21 for the Space Force.
+For the Army, Marine Corps, Navy and Air Force, no more than 28% of each service's active-duty general or flag officers may have more than two stars, and statute sets the total number of four-star officers allowed in each service.
 This is set at eight four-star Army generals, six four-star Navy admirals, nine four-star Air Force generals, two four-star Marine generals, two four-star Space Force generals, and two four-star Coast Guard admirals.

 Several of these slots are reserved by statute.
-For the Army and the Air Force, the chief of staff and the vice chief of staff for both services are all four-star generals; for the Navy, the chief and vice chief of naval operations are both four-star admirals; for the Marine Corps, the commandant and the assistant commandant are both four-star generals.
-For the Space Force, the chief of space operations is a four-star general.
+For the Army and the Air Force, the chief of staff and the vice chief of staff for both services are all four-star generals.
+For the Navy, the chief and vice chief of naval operations are both four-star admirals.
+For the Marine Corps, the commandant and the assistant commandant are both four-star generals.
+For the Space Force, the chief and vice chief of space operations are both four-star generals.
 For the Coast Guard, the commandant and the vice commandant are both four-star admirals.
-The chief of the National Guard Bureau is a four-star general under reserve active duty in the Army or Air Force.
+For the National Guard, the chief and vice chief of the National Guard Bureau are four-star generals under reserve active duty in the Army or Air Force.
 And for the Public Health Service Commissioned Corps, the assistant secretary for health is a four-star admiral if they hold an active-duty appointment to the regular corps.

 Exceptions

 There are several exceptions to the limits allowing more than allotted four-star officers within the statute.
-The secretary of defense can designate no more than 19 additional four-star officers, who do not count against any service's general- or flag-officer limit, to serve in one of several joint positions.
-A four-star officer serving as chairman or vice chairman of the Joint Chiefs of Staff does not count against his or her service's general- or flag-officer cap.
-These joint positions include the commander of a unified combatant command, the commander of U.S. Forces Korea, and the chief of the National Guard Bureau.
-Officers serving in certain intelligence positions are not counted against statutory limit, including the director of the Central Intelligence Agency.
-Finally, all statutory limits may be waived at the President's discretion during time of war or national emergency.
+Four-star officers serving as chairman or vice chairman of the Joint Chiefs of Staff do not count against their service's general- or flag-officer cap, likewise for joint positions such as the unified combatant commanders, the commander of U.S. Forces Korea, and the chief and vice chief of the National Guard Bureau.
+Officers serving in certain intelligence positions are also not counted against statutory limits, including the director of the Central Intelligence Agency.
+The president can also appoint up to five additional four-star officers in any one service in excess of that service's four-star limit, as long as they are offset by reducing an equivalent number of four-stars from other services.
+Finally, all statutory limits may be waived at the president's discretion during time of war or national emergency.